AH-SHA/HTML_Exercise/README.md

 ## Exercise 1

+* To access the correct part of the file for this assignment:
+**Open the program - Visual Studio CODE
+** Open the repository folder.
+*** Within the folder, open the webpage to edit
+**** Follow instructions written in the assignment to update the source code.

 Steps are to be completed under the div with `id="exercise1"`

 1. Create a **heading 1** element that contains your name between opening and closing tags